BDSpoke-UTC-Spelman-Tuskegee-WVU/R-coding-bootcamp/README.md

   Post-survey <br>
   End of Day 2. <br>

-## Please complete this anonymous and voluntary post-survey if you are only attending the R bootcamp.
+## Please complete this anonymous and voluntary post-survey.

 ## Free Online Books on R:
 If people want to learn R before and after the bootcamps, there are many free online books at http://ucanalytics.com/blogs/learn-r-12-books-and-online-resources/